Duxah/FreePCB-2/README.md

 ![](pictures/presentation_2.png)

-* Added a command to auto-update the file modification date.
-In the "description" attribute of the polyline, you must enter the following text 00.00.00 | DD.MM.YYYY or like this: 00.00.00 | MM/DD/YYYY.
+* Added to the schematic editor a command to auto-update the file modification date.
+In the "description" attribute of the polyline, you must enter the following text _00.00.00|DD.MM.YYYY_ or like this: _00.00.00|MM/DD/YYYY_.
 For an example see the Template.cds file that comes with FreePcb-2

 ***